chp-legacy/chainpoint-node/README.md

 * `make up` : start all services
 * `make down` : stop all services
-* `make upgrade` : upgrade to newest release in git, restarting *all* services
+* `make upgrade` : upgrade to newest release in git and restart
-* `make restart` : restart only the Node software.
-DB services and git unaffected.
+* `make restart` : restart only the Node software, git unchanged.
 * `make logs` : show, and tail, the `docker-compose` logfiles
 * `make ps` : show the status of the running processes

 The simplest step at this point is to run `make up`.
-This will automatically pull down the appropriate Docker images (which may take a few minutes the first time, when there is an upgrade available, or on slower networks) and start them. `docker-compose` will also try to ensure that these services keep running, even if they were to crash (which is unlikely).
+This will automatically pull down the appropriate Docker images (which may take a few minutes the first time, when there is an upgrade available, or on slower networks) and start them. `docker-compose` will also try to ensure that the Node keeps running, even if it was to crash (which is unlikely, its very stable).

 If you log out of your SSH session it will have no effect on your Node as long as you start it as described above.